Case Study · Parleva

 2 — Adaptive Intelligence

-Parleva has no placement test.
-Placement tests create friction before value and can reinforce the anxiety the app is trying to reduce.
-Instead, Parleva calibrates through use.
-Every conversation generates a live signal based on the learner's actual output: message length, correctness, and language choice.
-The learner never has to declare their ability.
-They just start talking, and the product meets them where they are.
+No placement test.
+Placement tests create friction before value and can reinforce the anxiety the product is designed to reduce.
+Instead, Parleva calibrates through use — generating a live signal from message length, correctness, and language choice.
+The learner starts talking.
+The product meets them where they are.

 Learner output Word count + correctness + language choice Easier / same / harder signal Level adjustment Next AI response